johnwcowan/r7rs-work/Guardians.md

 `unregister-guardian` after it calls the collector.

-In any case, `unregister-guardian` returns a list containing each object (or its representative, if specified) that it unregisters, with duplicates as appropriate if the same object is registered more than once with the guardian.
+In any case, `unregister-guardian` returns a list containing the representative objects corresponding to the objects that it unregisters, with duplicates as appropriate if the same object is registered more than once with the guardian.
 Objects already resurrected but not yet retrieved from the guardian are not included in the list but remain